 Building a new home?
 Here's everything you need to know about construction payments and how they work with your Keystart home loan.

-You're encouraged to pay more than this minimum payment if you can afford to do so.
-By making additional payments during the construction of your home, you’ll be further reducing the interest accruing on your loan amount.
+You're encouraged to pay more than your minimum construction period payment if you can afford to do so.
+By making additional payments during the construction of your home, you may be further reducing the interest accruing on your loan amount.
 You can choose to increase your repayments at any point during the construction period.

 Let's look at an example: